Seces are water-dwelling race closely related to the maren, mer, and naga.

 Mud seces flesh is toxic to consume; as are all their body fluids.
 Likewise, they have a natural immunity to toxins and can eat rotten flesh, consume and breathe poisons, and survive venomous animal bites.

 Their toxic flesh means they have difficulty having children with other Sentients.
-It is mostly female mud seces who have safely conceived with other Sentients and it not recommended for women of other races to conceive with a mud seces man, as their children are likely to inherit the toxicity of their father and may kill their mother before they are born.
+It not recommended for women of other races to conceive with a mud seces, as their children are likely to inherit the toxicity of their genitor and may kill their mother before they are born.
 The only women who have never been sick from baring half-mud children are avio women, who have a natural immunity to the mud seces’ toxins.

 There are colonies of mud seces in the Heck’ne, though they are not part of the Har’py religion.